keepcoding-abhi/GalaxyClassification/README.md

 # GalaxyClassification
-A transfer learning based model to classify galaxies based on their morphology
+A transfer learning based approach to classify galaxies based on their morphology.